Oklahoma COVID-19 cases spike to 377, woman in Sequoyah County dies from virus

-OKLAHOMA CITY (KNWA) – Oklahoma health officials say the novel coronavirus is continuing to spread across the state.
+OKLAHOMA CITY, Okla.
+(KFOR) – Oklahoma health officials say the novel coronavirus is continuing to spread across the state.
 One person has died in Sequoyah County from COVID-19.

 On Saturday morning, data from the Oklahoma State Department of Health shows that the state currently has 377 confirmed cases of COVID-19.